If you have a case of wanderlust, the expenses of international travel can add up quickly. Have a financial plan.

 The popular digital payment giant PayPal both levies a transfer fee for international transaction and converts currencies using a weaker exchange rate than you’ll find with an independent money transfer service.

 Compare your money transfer service options against your individual needs.
 Especially if you plan on sending money back to the US.
-Check out a complete comparison chart of the most-used money transfer services here.

 Money transfer services for the world traveler